giantswarm/docs/src/content/basics/nodepools/index.md

 ## Advantages

-Prior the introduction of node pools, a cluster could only comprise one type of worker node.
+Prior to the introduction of node pools, a cluster could only comprise one type of worker node.
 The cluster would have to be scaled as a whole, and the availability zone distribution would apply to all worker nodes of a cluster.
 This would mean that every worker node would have to be big enough to run the largest possible workload, in terms of memory and CPU resources required.
 At the same time, all worker nodes in the cluster would have to use the same